devDucks/astroarch/README.md

 # Using a GPS dongle
 To use a GPS dongle, simply plug in your device and activate the GPSD service which is disabled by default.
 So the only command required is sudo systemctl activate gpsd --now and the service will start automatically after each boot.
 You can also manually edit /etc/gpsd and hardcode the device path on the DEVICES="" line with DEVICES="/dev/gps0"

-Otherwise, simply use the following command 'gps_on' to perform these two operations.
+Otherwise, simply use the following command `gps_on` to perform these two operations.

-For users of a GPS dongle models u-blox 7 or VK-162 with a mount using the eqmod module, use the 'gps_ublox_on' command.
+For users of a GPS dongle models u-blox 7 or VK-162 with a mount using the eqmod module, use the `gps_ublox_on` command.
 This helps avoid a conflict between the GPS and the mount.

-If you want to disable automatic startup of the GPS daemon, run 'gps_off'.
+If you want to disable automatic startup of the GPS daemon, run `gps_off`.

 ADDITIONAL CONSIDERATIONS (use these as guidelines):